 The man with the beard looked up at me.
 “Sepher?”

 One of the men stood from their place and marched toward a large box with even more scrolls crammed inside.
-The others went back to their work and the man with the thick beard turned his attention back to me.
+The others went back to their work, but the man with the thick beard turned his attention back to me.

 “Do you have your mother’s maiden name?” he asked.

 I shook my head.
 I had never thought about my mother’s original name.
 It never crossed my mind that she had a life, a home, that she was anything other than my mother.

 “I have it,” the man at the box of scrolls said as he pulled several rolls of parchment free.
 “Send him over.”

 “Alright, young one,” the man said to me.
 “Visit with the historian.”

 I nodded and did as he said, rushing over to the table where the man with the scrolls was now carefully placing them.

 “What can you tell me about your family?” he asked.

 “My father lived in Stonehaven.
 My grandfather was Ciganis Sepher.
 He died before I was born, but my mother said he was a Flamecaller.”